 The Seven Kings of Rome: Tumultuous Origins of the Roman Republic

 In the beginning, there was only dirt and mud and twigs.
 Then came the legendary hero Aeneas, and from him descended the sons of Rhea Silva and Mars, the god of war.
-These sons were Romulus and Remus; these sons were the beginning of one of the most influential empires in the world.
+These sons were Romulus and Remus, the former becoming first of the seven kings of Rome.
+The story of these brothers marks the beginning of one of the most influential empires in the world.

 But before Rome became an empire, it had very different origins.
 Long before Gaius Julius Caesar became dictator and his death at the hands of his senatorial "comrades", there was a different government in Rome.
 In the beginning, there was monarchy.